Authoritarian leadership style: Views of authoritarian leaders

 A common belief of many authoritarian leaders is that followers require direct supervision at all times, or else they would not operate effectively.
 This belief is in accordance with one of Douglas McGregor's philosophical views of humankind, Theory X. This concept proposes that it is a leader's role to coerce and control followers because people have an inherent aversion to work and will abstain from it whenever possible.
 Theory X also postulates that people must be compelled through force, intimidation, or authority, and controlled, directed, or threatened with punishment in order to get them to accomplish the organizational needs.

 In the minds of authoritarian leaders, people who are left to work autonomously will ultimately be unproductive.
 “Examples of authoritarian communicative behavior include a police officer directing traffic, a teacher ordering a student to do his or her assignment, and a supervisor instructing a subordinate to clean a workstation.”
 However, studies do show that having some form of authoritarian leader around can produce some improvement through any field of work, and daily tasks with those of authoritarian styles of leadership.
 In an article titled, "How Authoritarian Leadership Affects Employee's Helping Behavior?
-The Mediating Role of Rumination and Moderating Role of Psychological Ownership," states that, "Psychological ownership, positively associated with citizenship behaviors, job satisfaction and commitment, and negatively related to deviant work behaviors, could be used as a boundary condition for the relationship between authoritarian leadership and rumination, and can buffer the adverse effects of authoritarian leadership on rumination and weakens their positive relationship."
+The Mediating Role of Rumination and Moderating Role of Psychological Ownership," states that having this form of leadership actually helps.
+However, this is done by having the other party instill the same effort by the other party.
+This means that the other party has to positive behaviors, have commitment, are wanting to work, and respect the leadership above them, they are willing to see growth and have achievement throughout the relationship of the leader and the citizen.